OT-CONTAINER-KIT/redis-operator/tests/e2e-rejoin/README.md

      injecting the same cluster + writing the same CSV → corruption.
 The harness now refuses to start if another instance is running.
    - **Cross-arch builds:** workstation is `arm64`, cluster is `amd64`; we cross-compile the Go binary on the host and package it (no qemu).
+Preserve `Dockerfile.package` from the start branch — older tags lack `tests/e2e-rejoin/`.
    - **Admission webhooks:** confirm no `failurePolicy: Fail` webhook depends on the operator you are about to disable.
+   - **Image layer cache:** after a code fix, force a non-cached push of the `*-noskip` image so the cluster does not keep running a prior binary.

 8. **Test every role — leaders behave differently from followers.** A deleted leader triggers a failover (its follower is promoted, slots preserved); the